backstreetbrogrammer/26_CleanCodeRefactoringDesignPatterns/README.md

 It should be **specific** as well.

-For example, class CommonUtils contains util methods for "anything" (number, String, time, etc.), and it is too broad.
+For example, class `CommonUtils` contains util methods for "anything" (number, String, time, etc.), and it is too broad.

-It breaks the SRP (Single Responsibility Principle) rule which is basics of SOLID design principles.
-It states that a class should only have one responsibility and should only have one reason to change.

 ```java
 import java.time.Instant;